ynloultratech/graphql-bundle/doc/content/07_Advanced/04_Polymorphism.md

 Commonly customers have different properties than admin users.
 Example, customer user can have a field called `orders` to get the list of all Orders and/or field called `payments` to get payments.

-To convert a node to polymorphic object use `InterfaceType`:
+To convert a node to polymorphic object use `InterfaceType` to the main object instead of `ObjectType`.

 ````php
 <?php